littlebizzy/speed-demon/readme.txt

 = Does it work alongside XYZ plugin? =

 Yes, it will work no matter what plugins/theme you have installed, there should be no conflicts.
+However we don't recommend using other similar performance plugins at the same time as Speed Demon to avoid conflicts or redundancy.

 = My site looks horrible after installing this? =

-Turn off Inline Styles using the defined constant `define('INLINE_STYLES', 'false');` and consider ditching whatever bloated and horribly coded plugin is causing the problem, such as janky "slider" plugins, etc.
+Turn off Inline Styles using the defined constant `define('INLINE_STYLES', 'false');` and consider ditching whatever bloated and horribly coded plugin is causing the problem, such as janky "slider" plugins, etc. Also ensure you are using PHP 7+

 = Why don't you support defer, async, or concantenation of JS/CSS files? =